dimitar-ivanov-ivanov/voltpay-perf-test/README.md

 ## How to USE
 - Use CURL to hit the API and produce messages
+- ``curl --location --request POST 'http://localhost:28081/api/write/X'`` where X is the amount of messages to produce
-- ``curl --location --request POST 'http://localhost:8081/api/write/X'`` where X is the amount of messages to produce
+- ``curl --location --request POST 'http://localhost:28081/api/write/warmup/X'`` for warmup events, where X is the amount of messages to produce